-- you have attained age 59.5.
-Satisfying this condition allows you to receive distributions from elective deferrals. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
+- you have attained age 59 1/2.
+Satisfying this condition allows you to receive distributions from all contribution accounts. - you have incurred a financial hardship as described below.

+• you incur a disability (as defined in the Plan).
 Satisfying this condition allows you to receive distributions from all contribution accounts.